-- 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, click the plus sign (+) next to the Toolbar node to expand it. - 3 Select the toolbar to which you want to add a control. - 4 In the Command List pane, in the Categories list, click Control Elements.
+- 1 Click Manage tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Customize tab, in the Customizations In <file name> pane, click the plus sign (+) next to the Toolbars tree node to expand it. - 3 Select the toolbar to which you want to add a control. - 4 In the Command List pane, Categories list, click Control Elements.

-The Command List pane displays control elements only.
+The Command List pane displays the list of toolbar control elements only.

-5 In the Command list, drag the control you want to add to the selected toolbar to the toolbar's preview in the Toolbar Preview pane.
-You can control where you place the command by releasing the mouse button when the black vertical splitter bar is displayed in the location you want.
+5 In the Command List pane, drag the control you want to add to the selected toolbar and drop it on the toolbar's preview in the Toolbar Preview pane.

+You can control where you place the command by releasing the mouse button when the vertical splitter bar is displayed in the location you want.